BlueTheKing/ACM-wiki/wiki/en/overview.md

 **Elastic Wrap**

-Elastic Wraps are used to wrap already bandaged or clotted wounds to prevent the bandages from falling off/wounds reopening, they cannot bandage bleeding wounds on their own.
+Elastic Wraps are used to wrap already bandaged or clotted wounds to lower the chance of them falling off/wounds reopening, they cannot bandage bleeding wounds on their own.

 Wraps can also be used to treat bruises, and to stabilize SAM Splints.